- Type 2 Diabetes: Learn the Warning Signs

 Taking care of a disease such as diabetes is a life-long process.
 Learn how to care for yourself or loved one with diabetes in situations such as illness, work, school, travel, or a natural disaster.

-Diabetes 2 is a chronic disease characterized by increased blood sugar (glucose) level.
-Diabetes 2 is caused by either insufficient insulin secretion or resistance to that hormone’s action.
+Type 2 Diabetes is a chronic disease characterized by increased blood sugar (glucose) level.
+Type 2 Diabetes is caused by either insufficient insulin secretion or resistance to that hormone’s action.
 Insulin is produced by the pancreas and helps process the glucose in the blood.
 Thus, with inadequate insulin, the bodies can’t burn all the blood sugar for energy in an efficient way.
 This means the glucose level in the blood rises, causing a variety of symptoms and when severe may even lead to death.

 Treatment & Diagnosis